Public Art and its Antinomies: Conversation with Steve Locke, Wang Xu, and Ken Lum

 Online via Zoom

-Please join us for a discussion on the nature and purpose of public art, and the role of community engagement in its development.
-This conversation will feature two artists, Steve Locke and Wang Xu, who have each had public art proposals criticized by local communities and/or government agencies and have gone on to create new works about their experiences with the public art approval process.
+A discussion on the nature and purpose of public art, and the role of community engagement in its development.
+This conversation features two artists, Steve Locke and Wang Xu, who have each had public art proposals criticized by local communities and/or government agencies and have gone on to create new works about their experiences with the public art approval process.

 Steve Locke (b.
 1963, Cleveland, OH) is a New York-based artist, raised in Detroit, Michigan.
 He received his M.F.A. in 2001 from Massachusetts College of Art and Design and attended the Skowhegan School of Painting & Sculpture in 2002.
 He has had residencies with the City of Boston (2018), the Isabella Stewart Gardner Museum (2016), and The MacDowell Colony (2015).
 He has received grants from Pollock-Krasner Foundation, Louis Comfort Tiffany Foundation, and Art Matters Foundation.
 He has had solo exhibitions at the Institute of Contemporary Art, Boston, and the Museum of Contemporary Art Detroit.
 Locke has done projects with ForFreedoms, Kickstarter, the Boston Public Library, the Gardner Museum, and P.S.
 Satellites/Prospect IV in New Orleans and has had gallery exhibitions with yours mine & ours, Samsøñ, Gallery Kayafas, and Mendes Wood.
 He is currently a Professor at Pratt Institute in Brooklyn, New York.